Post-Employment Lobbying Restrictions

 - I still have questions.
 How do I get help?

-What do the "revolving door" provisions prevent?
+What do the post-employment restrictions prevent?

-The Ethics Ordinance contains provisions that prevent former City Officials from exercising, or appearing to exercise, improper influence over City decision making.
+The Ethics Ordinance's post-employment provisions prevent former City Officials from exercising, or appearing to exercise, improper influence over City decision making.
 It is important to note that the restrictions are narrowly tailored to prevent improper influence only in those circumstances in which the former official could exert influence through "inside" knowledge of an issue or through access to decision-makers based on relationships developed during his or her City service.
 These provisions do not restrict the type of employment a City Official may secure after leaving City service, nor do they restrict someone from working for a private company after doing business with that company as a City employee.

 Why is it important to regulate the employment of people who are no longer City employees?